material-components/material-web/packages/textfield/README.md

 * `reportValidity()`
 * `setCustomValidity(message)`

-Additionally, it implements further features such as:
+Additionally, it implements more features such as:
 * `validationMessage`
 * `validateOnInitialRender`
 * and `validityTransform`